Memory

 - The node configuration panel shows a red-bordered warning explaining that memory is required.

-- Execution is blocked -- the workflow will not run until a memory node is connected.
+- Execution is blocked.
+The workflow will not run until a memory node is connected.

 What Gets Stored